yahya-tamur/command_block_arranger/README.md

 with a single command.

 Here's how it works:
-Input a target coordinate.
+Input the target coordinates, separated by spaces.
 Input any number of command block specifications, such as:
 ```
 [0, 0, 0, south] say 'aaaa'
 [0, 0, 1, south, always_active, chain] say 'bbbb'